flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Control over domain

-- The author/developer/project of the application must have control over domain portion and the corresponding URL must be reachable over HTTP(S).
+- The author/developer/project of the application must have control over the domain portion of the ID and the corresponding URL must be reachable over HTTP(S).

   For example for the ID `com.example_site.foo.bar` the URL `http(s)://foo.example-site.com` must be reachable and must be under